Jigoku/ayatool/README.md

 Vendor  ID: 3938
 Product ID: 1101

 The USB protocol was reverse engineered using wireshark and usbmon to capture USB control messages from a windows virtual machine.
+You can find more info about how things are changed onboard the mouse by reading here: https://github.com/Jigoku/ayatool/issues/2

 ### Current Features
 * profile slots